To add access check rules and policies, use the Attribute-Based Access Control section on the navigation panel:

 NOTE.
-When roles of information security administrator and application administrator are separated, the Attribute-Based Access Control section is available only for information security administrator.
-Attribute-based access control structure creation (attribute addition, policy and rules editing) is controlled by the system and is available to the administrator with the Changing User Permissions, Distributing Roles, Changing Policy privilege and the Changing Security Label and Access Control List of Any Object privilege.
+When roles of the information security administrator and the application administrator are separated, the Attribute-Based Access Control section is available only for the information security administrator.
+Attribute-based access control structure creation (attribute addition, policy and rules editing) is controlled by the system and is available to the administrator with the Changing User Permissions, Distributing Roles, Changing Policy and the Changing Security Label and Access Control List of Any Object privileges.

 NOTE.
 The attribute-based access control method can be used simultaneously with the discretionary access control method.

 Attributes are divided into system and custom, they are used when creating a objective and additional conditions of access check.
-System attributes are read-only, only custom attributes can be added or edited for users, user groups, object classes, particular object types, particular objects depending on the defined task.
+System attributes are read-only, only custom attributes can be added or edited for users, user groups, object classes, particular object types, particular objects depending on the objective.

 NOTE.
 Custom attributes are added before getting started with the section.

-The section contains a structure of attribute-based access control that consists in the elements hierarchy:
+The section contains the attribute-based access control structure that includes the elements hierarchy:

 Attribute-Based Access Control is at the first level, the structure of sets of policies, policies and rules is determined here.